-The majority of New Zealand’s community housing organisations are members of Community Housing Aotearoa and there are nearly 100 members.
+The majority of New Zealand’s community housing organisations are members of Community Housing Aotearoa.

 CHA members understand the benefit of being part of a national movement during a time of significant change, where their housing is in high demand and they work closely with the communities they are part of.